Home » City Guide

 Avignon is also famous for its medieval bridge, the Pont Saint-Bénézet, which inspired the popular children’s song “Sur le Pont d’Avignon.”

-Encircled by well-preserved ramparts, the city is a UNESCO World Heritage site and hosts the renowned Avignon Festival, celebrating theater and the arts.
+Encircled by well-preserved ramparts, the city is a UNESCO World Heritage site and hosts the renowned Avignon Festival, celebrating theatre and the arts.

-Discover the charm of Southern France with our Self-Guided City Walks, covering seven of the region’s most captivating cities.
+Discover the charm of the South of France with our Urban Footprints City Walks, covering seven of the region’s most captivating cities.

 Wander through medieval streets in Avignon, where the Palais des Papes stands as a testament to the city’s historical significance.